Financing Your Education Abroad

 When you plan your education abroad experience, it is important for you to consider financial aspects of your program from the beginning.
 Make sure you understand how much your program is going to cost you, what it includes, what other expenses you should anticipate, and ways to fund your time abroad.

-Depending on the type of program you select your payment plan may vary.
-In general, four payment plans exist:
+Depending on the type of program you select, your payment plan may vary.
+In general, three payment plans exist:

 Affiliated Study Abroad Program

 You pay charges to the program provider.
 Most program providers require all charges

 be paid in advance, but payment plans can often be established to work around financial

 **Payment plans typically require completeing a form and/or notifying the provider.
 The are not automatic.
 You must initiate this process, if you want to set up a payment plan.